MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 ---
-title: Troubleshoot slow performance or low memory issues caused by memory grants in SQL Server
+title: Troubleshoot slow performance or low memory issues caused by memory grants
 description: Provides troubleshooting steps to identify and reduce memory grant memory consumption in SQL Server.
 author: pijocoder
 ms.author: jopilov
 ms.reviewer: pijocoder
 ms.date: 03/27/2023
-ms.prod: sql
-ms.topic: troubleshooting
 ms.custom: sap:Performance
 ---

 # Troubleshoot slow performance or low memory issues caused by memory grants in SQL Server

-## What are Memory Grants?
+## What are memory grants?

-Memory grants, also referred to as Query Execution (QE) Reservations, Query Execution Memory, Workspace memory and Memory Reservations, describes the usage of memory at query execution time.
+Memory grants, also referred to as Query Execution (QE) Reservations, Query Execution Memory, Workspace Memory, and Memory Reservations, describe the usage of memory at query execution time.
 SQL Server allocates this memory during query execution for one or more of the following purposes:

 - Sort operations
 - Hash operations